-Mandy, a 33-year-old work-from-home mom of a toddler.
-She’s health-conscious and looks for fresh, delicious salads and sandwiches.
-She enjoys a dining atmosphere that’s casual with fast service, with Wi-Fi so she can escape her house and work remotely for a few hours each day when her mother-in-law babysits her child.
+Mandy, a 33-year-old work-from-home mom of a toddler, is health-conscious and looks for fresh, delicious salads and sandwiches.
+She enjoys a dining atmosphere that’s casual with fast service and Wi-Fi.
+She loves to escape her house and work remotely for a few hours each day when her mother-in-law babysits her child.

 - Visit their websites and assess the quality in form and function (layout, written content, photography, online ordering, chat function, etc.)

-- Ask members of your target audience about what they like and dislike about your competitors’ food, service, and environment.
+- Ask members of your target audience what they like and dislike about your competitors’ food, service, and environment.

 - Visit your competitors’ establishments personally to get a first-hand customer experience.